Knowing Isn't Understanding: Re-grounding Generative Proactivity with Epistemic and Behavioral Insight: Epistemic Grounding: What Proactive Agents Fail to Model

 This diagnosis does not argue against proactivity.
 It clarifies why proactivity must be grounded in explicit representations of epistemic limits before questions of timing, initiative, or control can be meaningfully addressed.

-\textbf{Discussion.} Table~\ref{tab:epistemic_reach_states} reveals a shared ceiling in the epistemic reach of prevailing proactivity approaches.
-While systems differ in how initiative is allocated—through anticipation, autonomous commitment, or interactional regulation—they largely operate within \emph{known knowns} and \emph{known unknowns}.
+\textbf{Discussion:} \textit{Epistemic Limits and the Need for Behavioral Grounding}.
+Table~\ref{tab:epistemic_reach_states} reveals a shared ceiling in the epistemic reach of prevailing proactivity approaches.
+While systems differ in how initiative is allocated through anticipation, autonomous commitment, or interactional regulation, they largely operate within \emph{known knowns} and \emph{known unknowns}.
 Mixed-initiative systems extend this reach by helping users surface latent intent or constraints (\emph{unknown knowns}), but even these approaches stop short of engaging with \emph{unknown unknowns}.

 This pattern clarifies how progress in proactivity should be interpreted.
 Improvements in prediction, planning, or autonomy primarily strengthen optimization within an assumed task frame rather than expanding or questioning what the task comprises.
-As reflected in the table, epistemic uncertainty is handled as uncertainty over represented dimensions, not as an indicator of missing dimensions or alternative framings.

 The table thus highlights a structural limitation rather than isolated failures.
-Existing mechanisms—such as uncertainty estimation, clarification, or mixed-initiative regulation—presume that ignorance is already representable once attended to.
+Existing mechanisms -- such as uncertainty estimation, clarification, or mixed-initiative regulation -- presume that ignorance is already representable once attended to.
 When ignorance concerns what is not yet modeled, these mechanisms have no object to operate on.
-This observation motivates the need for epistemic grounding: proactivity that can recognize and respect the limits of what is currently understood before escalating intervention.
+This motivates the need for epistemic grounding: proactivity that can recognize the limits of current understanding and reason about what may be missing.
+However, extending proactivity in this direction introduces a new challenge.
+Identifying potential gaps does not, by itself, determine how or whether an agent should act on them.
+Unconstrained responses to such gaps can lead to \textit{overreach}: surfacing speculative possibilities, overwhelming users, or shifting interaction in unhelpful directions.

+This reveals that epistemic grounding alone is insufficient.
+While it enables agents to reason about the limits of their knowledge, it does not regulate the strength, timing, or form of intervention.
+Addressing this requires \emph{behavioral grounding}: principled constraints on when, how, and to what extent agents should act in response to epistemic uncertainty.